Negligence/nft-preview-card-component/README.md

 </figure>
 ```

-Kept classes to a minimum and used Descendand, Direct Child, and :first-child selectors to style.
+Kept classes to a minimum and used Descendant, Direct Child, and :first-child selectors to style.

 ```css
 body {